ECON-470-Data-Sci-Econ-Social-Issues/IV_replication_CooperMuery/README.md

 This program replicates the OLS and 2SLS instrumental variable regression conducted in the article "The Long Term Effects of Africa's Slave Trade".
 Additionally, the graphs within the article are recreated.

+References:
+Nunn, N. (2008).
+The Long-Term Effects of Africa’s Slave Trades.
+The Quarterly Journal of Economics, 123(1), 139–176.

 Chat GPT prompt used:
 "Could you create a Python program capable of replicating the statistical analysis performed in a study where all the relevant data is contained within a file called